proudcloud/clouduino/example/GPIO_example/README.md

 Parameters

     object_name: the name given when this object was created
-    pin: the pin number (1-16) who's value will be read.
+    pin: the pin number (1-16) whose value will be read.
 If no pin number is supplied, a word will be read containing the input state of all pins.
 The values for pins configured as output should be disregarded if the "word-mode" version is used.

 Returns